-Please note, the fee for the new trade is 100 worth of bitcoin.
-The trade for the asset is the full amount including fee is taxed at 2100 this evens out the gain. so buying 2100 of ETH with BTC and the fee is $100 worth of BTC you will be taxed on the full 2100, for the disposal of the BTC asset, and when you sell the ETh the the cost basis will be 2100.
+The fee for the new trade is $100 worth of bitcoin.
+The trade for the asset is the full amount, including fee.
+So buying $2100 of ETH with BTC, the fee is $100 worth of BTC, and you will be taxed on the full $2100 for the disposal of the BTC asset.
+When you sell the ETH, the the cost basis will be $2100.

-You can also manually mark transactions as fees if they are not included within the transaction itself, for example fees for transactions executed from your wallet on Shapeshift or Changelly.
-Zenledger will add these to the overall cost basis
+You can manually mark transactions as fees if they are not included within the transaction itself, for example fees for transactions executed from your wallet on Shapeshift or Changelly.
+ZenLedger will add these to the overall cost basis.

 This information is for informational purposes only and not for the purpose of providing financial, legal, investment, accounting, or tax advice.
 You should contact your CPA or other qualified tax professional to obtain advice regarding your particular issue or problem.